 Mail ornaments to: KatersAcres, PO Box 296, Newton Falls, OH 44444

-What Else Can I Do: Contribute to the small gift & food fund to stock the pantry for CF adult inpatients via monetary donation through PayPal.
+What Else Can I Do: Contribute to the small gift & food fund to stock the pantry for CF adult inpatients via a monetary donation through PayPal.
 Your monetary gift is tax refundable.
 Please donate here.

 Use #CFRainbowTree across social media.